 - 1. Defendants in criminal cases. - 2.
-Persons responding to show cause orders for contempt of court (except in child support matters) - 3.
-Defendants in non-capital motions for appropriate relief in which the court has found that sufficient grounds exist so as to entitle the defendant to a hearing. - 4.
-Persons found to be material witnesses by the court.
+Minors requesting judicial waiver of parental consent to abortion. - 3.
+Persons responding to show cause orders for contempt of court (except in child support matters). - 4.
+Defendants in non-capital motions for appropriate relief in which the court has found that sufficient grounds exist so as to entitle the defendant to a hearing. - 5.
+Persons found to be material witnesses by the court. - 6.
+Juveniles alleged to be delinquent (Note: Subject to IDS approval, these cases may be assigned by the Public Defender to contracted private counsel). - 7.
+Respondents in involuntary commitment matters (Note: Subject to IDS approval, these cases may be assigned by the Public Defender to contracted private counsel). - 8.
+Respondents in incompetency cases filed under Chapter 35A of the North Carolina General Statutes (Note: Subject to IDS approval, these cases may be assigned by the Public Defender to contracted private counsel).